Summary

 You'll have to give the unique identifier of the dashboard, and the new name.
 You can use the dashboardsPage() query to get a list of dashboards and their identifiers.

-For the results, there are several parameters related to the dashboard, such as the dashboard's name and identifier.
-See the Returned Datatype section for more choices.
+For the results, there are several choices related to the dashboard, such as the dashboard's name and identifier.
+See the Returned Values section for more.

 Example